infinitypaul/laravel-database-filter/README.md

 ```
-Then we are register our conditions in the SchoolFilter We Created Above,
+Then we can register our filter conditions in the SchoolFilter We Created Above.

 ```php